edproudlove/meshtasticScraper/README.md

 # Meshtastic Scraper

-- Python code to scrape mesh network traffic through the serial port of the Lilygo T3S3 board ([Lilygo T3S3](https://www.lilygo.cc/products/t3s3-v1-0)).
+- Python code to scrape mesh network traffic through the serial port of the [Lilygo T3S3](https://www.lilygo.cc/products/t3s3-v1-0) board.
 Built on top of [Meshtastic Python](https://github.com/meshtastic/python).
 - Used to create a dataset of file pairs: 2 minutes of network traffic -> whether traceRoutes to each of the nodes in the mesh are acknowledged or not.

 ## Hardware Setup